chhylp123/FMtree/README.md

 * For each method, first make it by giving the command 'make' to generate binary.

 * After that, build the index for the input text.
-For example, consider a text "human.fasta", its index consists of "human.fasta.index", "human.fasta.index.bwt", "human.fasta.index.sa". `Please note that the input text can only include the characters which belong to {a, c, g, t, A, C, G, T}`.
+For example, consider a text "human.fasta", its index consists of "human.fasta.index", "human.fasta.index.bwt", "human.fasta.index.sa" and "human.fasta.index.occ". `Please note that the input text can only include the characters which belong to {a, c, g, t, A, C, G, T}`.

 * When searching, the pattern must saved in "patterns.txt". `Like the text, patterns cannot includes any characters which